cdjq/DFRobot_AGS01DB/README.md

 # DFRobot_AGS01DB
 AGS01DB is a MEMS VOC gas sensor with calibrated digital signal output.
 It adopts the special digital module acquisition technology and gas sensing technology to ensure high reliability and long-term stability.
 With IIC slave working mode, this MEMS gas sensor features low-power consumption, high sensitivity, fast response, low cost and simple drive circuit.
-It can be used to detect the presence of gases like ethanol, ammonia, sulfides, benzenes vapors, smoke and other harmful gases in the environment with unit PPM (parts per million)
+It can be used to detect the presence of gases like ethanol, ammonia, sulfides, benzenes vapors, smoke and other harmful gases in the environment with unit PPM (parts per million).
-Every kind of gas has different safety values, but most of them are less than 100PPM or even 10PPM<br>
+Every kind of gas has different safety values, but most of them are less than 100PPM or even 10PPM.<br>

 Benzene <br>
 Safety value: <1.5 PPM<br>
 Low warning: 1.5-3 PPM<br>